Finesse/SwiftMailerDefaultsPlugin/README.md

 $mailer->registerPlugin($defaultsPlugin);
 ```

-For [Symfony](https://github.com/symfony/swiftmailer-bundle) you can register plugin this way:
+For [Symfony](https://github.com/symfony/swiftmailer-bundle) you can register the plugin this way:

 ```yaml
 services: